 In a perfect world, planning your wedding in the midst of a fresh lavender field would be a thing, but, alas, it’s not.
 Creating your own lavender field isn’t very reasonable, either.

-What you can do though, is dress up your wedding day with shades of lavender, and then use the flower to enhance your decor, your attire, your food and beverages, and everything in between.
+What you can do though, is dress up your wedding day with shades of lavender, and then use the flowers to enhance your decor, your attire, your food and beverages, and everything in between.
+Plus, send lavender wedding invitations to set the tone for your special day.

 Lavender is thought to have originated in the Middle East, the Mediterranean, and India, with a history dating back 2500 years or more.
 The plant is a flowering plant that’s a member of the mint family.
 Not only does it look pretty, but it also smells divine, too.